 The incapacity planning process is a very personal process in which you make some of the most heart-wrenching decisions of your life regarding how you weigh quality of living versus the possibility of a future cure.

 Your plan must be personalized to accomplish your goals and to meet both your needs and the needs of your loved ones.
-Thompson Law, Prof. L.L.C. can help with the creation of a plan that is designed solely to address the issues that matter to you.
+Thompson Law, PLLC. can help with the creation of a plan that is designed solely to address the issues that matter to you.

-Some of the different legal tools that Thompson Law, Prof. L.L.C. could help you to use in your incapacity planning process include:
+Some of the different legal tools that Thompson Law, PLLC. could help you to use in your incapacity planning process include:

 - Trusts: Living trusts are useful to facilitate the management of assets and to ensure that if your illness or injury is a fatal one, your assets will transfer quickly to new owners.
 You can also use trusts to protect assets from being lost in case you require costly long-term nursing home care, which is necessary after some illnesses or injuries and which may not be covered by most insurers.